wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/C/Conjure_Woodland_Beings.md

 **Components:** V, S, M (one holly berry per creature summoned) \
 **Duration:** Concentration, up to 1 hour

-You summon fey creatures that appear in unoccupied spaces that you can pinpoint within range.
+You summon fey creatures that appear in unoccupied spaces that you can pinpoint.
 Choose one of the following options for what appears:

 - One fey creature of challenge rating 2 or lower